Keyboard shortcuts

 KERNEL_CAPSKernel cap tableLow contention (init only).
 Safe.

-SCHEDULER.currentSingle global running-process slotSplit into PerCpu.current_process in Phase A.
+SCHEDULER.currentSingle global running-thread slotSplit into PerCpu.current_thread in Phase A.

 Interrupt + spinlock deadlock: if CPU A holds a spinlock and takes an interrupt whose handler tries to acquire the same lock, deadlock.
 This is already noted in REVIEW.md.
 Fix: disable interrupts while holding locks that interrupt handlers may need (frame allocator, serial).
 The spin crate supports MutexIrq for this pattern, or use manual cli/sti wrappers.